ardislu/minimal-eth-burner/README.md

 # minimal-eth-burner

-In Ethereum, it's common to send ETH to a "burner address" like [`0x000000000000000000000000000000000000dead`](https://etherscan.io/address/0x000000000000000000000000000000000000dead) to effectively "burn" (destroy) ETH.
+In Ethereum, it's common to "burn" (destroy) ETH by sending it to a "burner address" like [`0x000000000000000000000000000000000000dead`](https://etherscan.io/address/0x000000000000000000000000000000000000dead).

-However, this ETH is theoretically recoverable if the private key for this public address is ever discovered.
+However, any ETH sent to burner addresses is theoretically recoverable if the private keys associated with the burner addresses are ever discovered.
 The only way to actually destroy ETH is by either:
 - Burning it in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) or [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) transaction base gas fees, or
 - Sending ETH to a smart contract which calls `SELFDESTRUCT` and sends its ETH to itself.